williamyeny/williamyeny.github.io/content/pages/about.md

 path = "about"
 +++

-I am a programmer, angler, and gardener based in New York City.
-Currently, I work at [Ramp](https://ramp.com), my usual lure is a [TRD](https://zmanfishing.com/products/finesse-trd) on an [EWG Ned jighead](https://www.amazon.com/dp/B07N7QPF1K), and I care for several cultivars of [San Pedro cacti](https://www.reddit.com/r/sanpedrocactus).
+I am a programmer based in New York City.
+Currently, I work at [Ramp](https://ramp.com).

 This site is built with [Zola](https://www.getzola.org) and served by Github Pages.
 The styling is written by myself, though it takes serious inspiration from the personal sites of [Paco Coursey](https://paco.me) and [Rasmus Andersson](https://rsms.me).
 [The code is open-sourced on GitHub](https://github.com/williamyeny/williamyeny.github.io); you may do whatever you wish with it.